 The HOSPA financial management programme has helped me in my current role already.
 Everything I have learnt about finance has been work based and although this has been a great way to learn HOSPA has given me the opportunity to gain a foundation knowledge which I can refer back to, this has given me more confidence in my own ability and confidence to query and ask questions.

 The part of HOSPA which is so beneficial is that it is specific to hospitality and you can apply the knowledge you learn instantly to your working environment.
 Through HOSPA and the information I have learnt I have progressed very quickly in my career both on a personal level but also in the responsibility and projects I have been given.
 I recently ran a £35k capex project from the proposal phase along to implementation.

 In the future HOSPA has given me a great foundation to move forward in my career.
 Through my performance in HOSPA and the skills and knowledge I have learnt, my employer has offered me the opportunity to complete a chartered accountancy qualification upon completion of HOSPA.
 This is the first time this has been offered to anybody in my company and is due in huge part to my HOSPA experience.

-I hope to complete HOSPA with a Distinction in January 2019, directly after this I will embark on a chartered accountancy qualification.
 In my career I hope this will enable me to become a Finance Manager within the hospitality sector and encourage others to achieve their potential.”